thunderrabbit/hi.robnugen.com/README.md

 => title`.
 This format will let us create a new method input in our template.

-You should now create a
-couple new contacts that have methods, as in the following section we'll be adding the ability to find contacts by methods.
+If you haven't already, now create a couple new contacts that have methods, as in the following section we'll be adding the ability to find contacts by methods.

-You should also update the `edit` method to allow adding or editing methods.
-The edit method should now look like:
+You should also update the `edit` method (function) to allow adding or editing (contact) methods.
+The edit method (function) should now look like:

     public function edit($slug)
     {